SamuelHdez/oneERNI-global-hackaton/README.md

 - Angular Testing with Karma/Jasmine: 47 tests.

-- .NET Testing with XUnit: 19 tests.
+- .NET Testing with xUnit: 19 tests.

 ## Documentation

 You can access to the Website here: [https://divertiteam-hackaton.azurewebsites.net/](https://divertiteam-hackaton.azurewebsites.net).

 ### Architecture

 ![alt text](https://github.com/SamuelHdez/oneERNI-global-hackaton-divertiteam/blob/main/Diagrams/Arch.png?raw=true)

 ### How to manage the robot

 You can control the robot and camera by pressing the keys on your keyboard or by clicking on the keys on the interface.

 ROBOT

 - W: Move forward
 - S: Move backward
 - A: Move to the left
 - D: Move to the right

 CAMERA

 - ↑: Look up
 - ↓: Look down
 - ←: Look to the left